JosetteTGarcia/phase-1-project/README.md

     - Add your "why"
     - Set your rewards
 - App creates a Goal Card for the user and renders 30 checkboxes for 30 days of habit tracking
-- You can delete a goal when it no longer meets your needs
+- Ability to delete a goal when it no longer meets your needs
+- Can receive a random quoute from [James Clear Quotes API](https://quoteclear.web.app/)
 - Navigate to the `Tips Video!` page to watch a summary of James Clear's Atomic Habits to motivate your progress
+-

 ## How to Use